swiftlang/swift-evolution/proposals/nnnn-MutableSpan.md

 }
 ```

-These computed properties represent a case of lifetime relationships between two bindings that wasn't covered in [SE-0456][SE-0456].
-There we defined lifetime relationships for computed property getters of non-escapable and copyable types (`~Escapable & Copyable`).
-We now need to define them for properties of non-escapable and non-copyable types (`~Escapable & ~Copyable`).
+These computed properties represent a case of lifetime relationships not covered in [SE-0456][SE-0456].
+In SE-0456 we defined lifetime relationships for computed property getters of non-escapable and copyable types (`~Escapable & Copyable`).
+We propose defining them for properties of non-escapable and non-copyable types (`~Escapable & ~Copyable`).
 A `~Escapable & ~Copyable` value borrows another binding; if this borrow is also a mutation then it is an exclusive borrow.
 The scope of the borrow, whether or not it is exclusive, extends until the last use of the dependent binding.

 ## Detailed Design